25 Best Gifts for New Grandparents June 2026

 TLDR:

-- New grandparents cherish personalized keepsakes like photo frames and memory books (around 99 dollars on average).
+- New grandparents cherish personalized keepsakes like photo frames and memory books.

 - Wi-Fi frames and subscription boxes keep the celebration going long after the first baby photos arrive.